yxhong-tw/Taiwan-Criminal-Law-Interactive-Chatbot/legal_judgment_prediction/bert/README.md

 # Model
-The model (pytorch_model.bin) you download should be put in this folder.
+The model (pytorch_model.bin) you download should be put in this directory.